Updated: Apr 25

 9K and 10K gold jewellery is an alloy of pure gold with other metals (see this article).
 It's cheaper than higher karat gold (e.g. 14K or 18K), but still quite pricey and the main drawback is that due to small content of gold, pieces made of 9K or 10K gold will tarnish.
 We consider 9K and 10K gold to be a waste of pure gold, because while it contains some gold, it doesn't behave like one.
 There are base metals that can also give a look similar to gold (e.g. brass), why to waste gold?
 9K and 10K gold may also look cheap and doesn't hold its value.

 Solid 14K or 18K gold jewellery is the most valuable form of jewellery you can buy (besides platinum).
 Purity of gold is expressed as karats.
 The purest form of gold is expressed as 24K and it is very yellow in colour and very soft in texture.
 Due to softness, pure gold is often mixed with other metals to make it more durable for the purposes of wearing it as jewellery and 14K or 18K gold is created.
 Gold is one of the most valuable resources in the world and will last you a very long time as long as it's cared for properly and it will hold its value for years to come.
-Solid gold is the more superior metal because it is the most durable, valuable and least irritating to those that have allergies to base metals.
-However, solid high karat gold will be more expensive than plated or filled metals or lower karat gold, the reason why those alternatives were created in the first place.
+Solid gold is the most superior metal because it is the most durable, valuable and least irritating to those that have allergies to base metals.
+However, solid high karat gold will be more expensive than plated or filled metals or lower karat gold, tat is the reason why those alternatives were created in the first place.